onkar895/Namaste-React/DEBOUNCING/Notes.md

 -   If you typing **Iphone 14 Max** = 14 letter \* search for 1000 times = It will make 14000 API Calls.
 -   But if you are using **Debouncing** here , and if we make 3 API calls \* search for 1000 times = It will only make 3000 API Calls.
 -   So for improve the performance , debouncing will be better right?

+## Now after using Debouncing let's add cached results to it :

+-   It's another approach to improve our search results by decreasing API requests when I search the same word repeatedly.

+-   So, let's utilize **Redux** as the cache.
+Whenever I search for something, I will keep my cache in the redux.

+-   If I search for iPhone, it will **save the search results from the API request to the Redux store.
+And every time I try to search for the same keyword, it should not make another API call for that word.
+It further optimizes the searchBar by minimizing the number of API requests.**

+## Better Explanation :

+-   Imagine you have a search bar that helps you find information.
+Now, let's make it smarter.

+-   Debouncing: First, we make sure the search bar doesn't send too many requests too quickly.
+It waits a bit to see if you're done typing before looking for results.

+-   Cached Results: Now, let's make it even smarter.
+We add a memory to our search bar.
+So, if you search for something once, like "Iphone," it remembers the results.
+The next time you type "Iphone" again, it doesn't bother asking the internet again.
+It just shows you what it remembers from the last search.
+We use something called Redux to help our search bar remember things.